spatie/browsershot/README.md

 ```

 #### Dismiss dialogs
-Javascript pop ups such as alerts, prompts and confirmations cause rendering of the site to stop what leads to an empty screenshot.
+Javascript pop ups such as alerts, prompts and confirmations cause rendering of the site to stop, which leads to an empty screenshot.
 Calling `dismissDialogs()` method automatically closes such popups allowing the  screenshot to be taken.

 ```php
 Browsershot::url('https://example.com')